JamesCheek21/vue-laravel-test/README.md

    ./vendor/bin/sail artisan migrate
    ```

+   If this comes up with a prompt to create the table `api`, select Yes

    This should populate the database with the tables from laravel as well as the notes table

 3. Once that is done your API endpoint should be `localhost` and going there should bring up the Laravel default greeting page